Poker Terms: Terminology & Glossary

 Heads-Up – Playing against one other person is known as heads-up poker.

-Hole Card – The cards you’re dealt that only you can see are hole cards.
+Hole Card – The cards you’re dealt that only you can see, are hole cards.

 HUD – This acronym for Heads-Up Display (HUD) is one of the most common poker terms used when discussing online strategy.
-HUDs track a player’s actions and display them as statistical values.
+HUDs (software) track a player’s actions and display them as statistical values.
 You can make decisions based on these values.

 I